-Like real-life teenagers, this may be the stage where you wonder what the heck is going on with your hair.
+"The teenage stage feels fun because you start to see the vision," Faulk says.
+However, not unlike human teenagers, this is also the stage where you wonder what could possibly be going on with your hair.
 Too short to lie down easily, your teenage locs may seem to sprout all over your head and go in whatever direction they want.
 This can be a tough stage for some, but if you can persevere, it'll be worth it.

-About 18 months after beginning your loc journey, you should be at the mature stage, which is when your locs are finally long enough to lie flat or hang down.
-You don't have to re-twist your new growth as often during this period, as the locs should be thick enough to support themselves.
-You'll likely be very comfortable with your locs by now and enjoy a regular shampooing and conditioning routine.
+You know you've reached the mature stage when your locs are finally long enough to lie flat or hang down.
+She asserts that "Maturing occurs when your locs are firm and there’s no more reforming," so you won't have to re-twist your new growth as often during this period.
+The locs should be thick enough to support themselves.
+Odds are you'll be comfortable with your locs by now, and able to enjoy a regular shampooing and conditioning routine.

-At this point, you can wear your locs super-long and well past your waist, or trim them if you want a more manageable style.
-What's more: Your haircare routine can be as simple or as complex as you like, so long as you keep your locs moisturized (don't skimp on this!) and your scalp clean.
+At this point, you'll be able to wear your locs well past your waist, or trim them if you want into a more manageable style.
+What's more: Your haircare routine can be as simple or as complex as you like, although Faulk emphasizes that "Throughout each stage, you want to make sure you keep your locs hydrated."

 If you're not comfortable with re-twisting or even choosing a starter loc style, you can always visit a professional loctitian, who can guide you in the right direction.